 Why go?
-It’s got beaches (complete with the classic boardwalk experience), American history and probably the world’s best military aviation museum.
+It’s got beaches, boardwalks, American history and a military aviation museum.

-What to do: First, get your bearings from a ride in an open cockpit biplane at the Military Aviation Museum — TripAdvisor’s top-rated attraction in all of Virginia Beach.
-Then, hit the beach and Neptune’s Castle where the kids can even compete in a sandcastle building contest if your timing is right.
-Finally, take a quick drive to Fredericksburg to walk in the footsteps of our country’s first president at his boyhood home, Ferry Farm.
-George Washington lived there from the age of 6 to 22, and it’s a true testament to what colonial life was like.
+What to do: First, take a ride in an open cockpit biplane at the Military Aviation Museum.
+Then, hit the beach and Neptune’s Park where the kids could compete in a sandcastle building contest if your timing is right.
+Finally, drive to Fredericksburg to walk in the footsteps of our first president at his boyhood home, Ferry Farm.

-Where to stay: The top-rated hotel is the Comfort Inn & Suites Oceanfront which is within walking distance of most attractions along the boardwalk.
-Barclay Towers Resort Hotel is a bit farther from the action, although still on the beach, and all rooms are suites.
+Where to stay: The top-rated hotel choice is the Comfort Inn & Suites Oceanfront, which is within walking distance of boardwalk attractions.
+Barclay Towers Resort Hotel is a bit farther, but every room is a suite.